 Matriarch Benezia's description of indoctrination is particularly brutal: "His teeth at my ear!
 Fingers on my spine!"
 "I am not myself, I never will be again!"
 And, for added discomfort, Benezia is voiced by Marina Sirtis, who played the above mentioned Deanna Troi.

-Let's talk about indoctrination a bit more.
-All Reapers can do it, even when they're dead.
+All Reapers can indoctrinate, even when they're dead.
 Certain pieces of Reaper technology are also capable of doing it.
 You might be able to resist it at first, but eventually you'll succumb.
 Your mind will become a tool for the Reapers.
 You will obey their commands without even realizing they are commanding you.
 And when they no longer have a use for you, you will be assimilated, either infected with Reaper nanites and turned into a hideous mockery of yourself or melted down into genetic paste to create a new Reaper.